kelbyludwig/kel.bz/content/post/lattices.md

 ---

-# The Goldreich–Goldwasser–Halevi (GGH) Cryptosystem

-GGH is an asymmetric cryptosystem based on lattices that can be used for encryption.
+The Goldreich–Goldwasser–Halevi (GGH) Cryptosystem is an asymmetric cryptosystem based on lattices that can be used for encryption.
 Lattices are pretty cool because lattice-based cryptography has some interesting properties (some lattice-based cryptosystems are believed to be quantum resistant!).

 GGH is pretty cool because it is straightforward to learn.
 GGH also has interesting properties that could allow an adversary to recover plaintext from